Rebaiiii/PBL5_Zero123plusplus_modification/README.md

 The adapter implementation is intentionally small:

 1. The frozen Zero123++ CLIP vision encoder extracts one embedding per reference image.
-2. `RAGReferenceAdapter` applies a two-layer MLP and adds a learned embedding for the reference view ID.
+2. `ReferenceAdapter` applies a two-layer MLP and adds a learned embedding for the reference view ID.
 3. Pose metadata produces six routing weights, one for each fixed Zero123++ target pose.
 4. The adapter emits one weak global token plus six routed slot tokens and appends them to the normal prompt embeddings.
 5. Zero123++ runs a base branch and a reference-conditioned branch.
 Their difference is blended through a fixed per-tile latent mask, so reference influence is concentrated on relevant output views.